armanops/bimeh-website-crm/agent-docs/start.md

 ## Getting Started

-BIM760 is a full-stack Next.js 16 application using Drizzle ORM, PostgreSQL, Zustand for state management, Tailwind CSS, and shadcn/ui components.
+BIM760 is a full-stack Next.js 16 application using Drizzle ORM, PostgreSQL, Zustand for state management, Tailwind CSS, and shadcn/ui components , lucide-react icons.

 To get started, follow these steps: